Jbleezy/BO2-Reimagined/README.md

 * Initial perk no longer always drops in the starting area in solo
 * Initial perk drops at round 1 in coop
 * Perks drop every 5 rounds
+* Landing perks no longer deal damage to players
 * Increased intermission time from 7.5 seconds to 15 seconds
 * Fixed Mystery Box floating in the sky at the start of the game
 * Encounter: all perks drop at the start of the game